Wassapi/Fruits_project/README.md

 ### bot.py

-Scrypt for bot launcing on a remote serverPredicts a fruit class by photo, responds to text messages by template.
+Scrypt for bot launcing on a remote server.
+Predicts a fruit name by photo, responds to text messages by template.